-Redundancy is a form of dismissal and all employees who have more than 2 years continuous service when a decision is made to give notice of redundancy will have certain rights, including the right to be treated fairly and the right to receive a Statutory Redundancy Payment (SRP).
+Redundancy is a form of dismissal and all employees who have more than 2 years continuous service will have certain rights.
+This will include the right to be treated fairly and the right to receive a Statutory Redundancy Payment (SRP).

 The decision that redundancies are necessary and the procedures which follow are likely to be very difficult for both the employer and the employees affected.

 It is important that an employer only embarks on a redundancy process after very careful consideration and having taken professional advice.
 This Guide will give an overview of the key elements of the process and provide some useful practical guidance.

 Issues concerning redundancy can be complex.
 Whilst this information contains general guidance it is not a substitute for legal advice.
 Please call the helpline for further information.
-Some of the forms referred to in this guidance are available in the document centre.